 Approximation Issues & Formulas

 This tool is fine for many scenarios but presents a problem here.
+Did you catch it?
 If you look at the latest figures, you’ll see it also increased the TOTAL vote count.
 Ideally, I would want to add a constraint and not have my TOTAL vote count go over the current count.

 Just as I used a formula in my set cell, I also used an Excel formula cell for TOTAL in B6.
 This was the SUM of my YES and NO votes.
 Since this TOTAL cell was a formula, my TOTAL count automatically adjusted when Goal Seek changed the YES cell value.

-The solution is to remove my formula and type “7008” in cell C6.
-This is a more desirable outcome.
+A better solution is to remove my formula and type “7008” in cell C6.
+This produces a more desirable outcome.

 While it doesn’t happen often, the tool can sometimes present puzzling results.
 I’ve seen reports where some Add-on has interfered with the calculation.
 If that happens to you, I would close Excel and open it in Safe Mode.